embrace-io/embrace-docs/docs/embrace-api/metrics-migration.md

 ---
 title: Metrics migration (2023-10-23)
-description: How-to: update your queries to the latest Metrics
+description: How-to update your queries to the latest Metrics
 sidebar_position: 5
 ---